Scleverlin/Verilog_Basic_Circuits/README.md

 The gate netlist that Designcompiler output, by using commmad:

-write -format verilog -output "<path>"
+write -format verilog -output /path

 # Tools
 I use iverilog + gtkwave as the basic simulation for tesetbench.